How To Start Making Soap At Home?

 Once you start making soap at home, you will never go back to commercial soaps.

 Soap is a necessity for people since ancient times.
 Few items are considered as vital as soap.
 It is part of our daily lives and let's be honest - we can't really go without it.
 Many people would prefer to use other means for cleaning when they are outside, for example cosmetic wet wipes or antibacterial gels, but there is nothing that can substitute the "good, old" soap in terms of cleaning properties.
+If you already know that, then no wonder you are interested to start making soap at home.

 How did people make soap in the past?